Updated June 20, 2022

 - Group sessions are being held in the largest available rooms or outside to allow for appropriate social distancing.

-- Yoga and meditation classes take place inside or outside with appropriate social distancing and mask use.
+- Yoga and meditation classes take place inside or outside with appropriate social distancing.

 - All vehicles used for client travel are fully cleaned and sanitized after each trip.